tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSAssembly.md

 and that location information includes enough information so that one component can create an appropriate connection to the other.
 CSW supports Akka-based connections and HTTP-based connections.

-When the Segments Assembly starts up its Component Configuration File contains an entry that indicates to the Supervisor that it wants to `track` the HCD.
+When the Segments Assembly starts up, its Component Configuration File contains an entry that indicates to the Supervisor that it wants to `track` the HCD.
 The "SegmentsAssemblyStandalone.conf" conf file is shown here.

 ```scala